automl/SMAC3/main/_sources/advanced_usage/1_components.rst.txt

     Pay attention to the number of challengers: If you experience RAM issues or long computational times in the acquisition function, you might lower the number of challengers.

-The acquisition maximizer also incorporates the random design.
+The acquisition maximizer also incorporates the `Random Design`_.
 Please see the :ref:`ChallengerList<smac.acquisition.maximizer.helpers>` for more information.